-Since the proposed method is based on RPCA, the preprocessing procedures have to be completed at first.
-Then RPCA is conducted on each group set $Z_i (i = 1, 2, \dots, m)$ to extract the foregrounds.
+As the proposed method is based on RPCA, the preprocessing procedures have to be completed at first.
+Then RPCA is conducted on each group set Z_i (i = 1, 2, ..., m) to extract the foregrounds.
 Although the complexity of the proposed method is of the same level as RPCA, the counting flops of the proposed method are more than RPCA.
-Based on the design of the proposed method as shown in Fig. 3 (b), the executions of RPCA on the group sets are independent actually.
-Therefore we can use parallel computing technique to accelerate the speed of the proposed method.
-For the sake of completeness, we compare the execution times of all the methods on Windows XP system with 3.4GHz CPU and 8GB RAM.
+With the design of the proposed method as shown in Fig. 3(b), the executions of RPCA on the group sets are independent actually.
+Therefore, we can use parallel computing technique to accelerate the speed of the proposed method.
+For the sake of completeness, we compare the execution times of all the methods on Windows XP system with 3.4 GHz CPU and 8 GB RAM.
 The experiments were run 10 times over different sequences.
 The average execution times are listed in Table IX.
 The results in bold font highlight the longest execution time among all the methods on the same sequence.
 Obviously, the efficiency of GoDec is the lowest among all the methods.
 On the contrary, RPCA-ME holds the highest efficiency among all the methods.
-The proposed method runs about 1.5 seconds slower than RPCA on average.
-Since the proposed method has completed some optimization steps before RPCA, JVFSD-RPCA costs a little more time in background subtraction.
-Even though JVFSD-RPCA costs more time, experiments in
+The proposed method runs about 1.5 s slower than RPCA on average.
+Because the proposed method has completed some optimization steps before RPCA, JVFSD-RPCA costs a little more time in background subtraction.
+Even though JVFSD-RPCA costs more time, experiments in 11 sequences show that our method is more competitive than the other methods.